 Little kids love doing things that have a fun element attached to them.
 They don’t need much push to jump like a kangaroo or a frog.
 Similarly, kids love playing in the rain or having a pillow fight.
 Also, you might not have to push your kid to dance to their favorite song.
 Hence, try to engage your kid in a physical activity that they enjoy.
 This way, they will have fun doing that too, with a smile on their faces.

 Kids love doing things on their terms.
 If you try to force something on them, they might show resistance.
 Hence, instead of forcing your kid to go out and play, try using exercise as a reward or break.
 Yes, your child might love to go out and play if you use it as a way to take a break from studies.
 Try it; it works.

 You can also reward them with a physical item that will motivate them to continue active.
 For example, if your kid is showing interest in playing soccer, consider buying them a new soccer ball, a pair of indoor cleats, or even a jersey of their favorite soccer player.

 8. Tell them, doing exercise is in

-The pressure of peer group or what’s in and what’s not have a significant influence on kids.
+The pressure of peer groups or what’s in and what does not significantly influence kids.
 Try to persuade your kid that doing exercise is the new in-thing.
-Your kid might want to do karate like Bruce-Lee, kick a football like Ronaldo, learn the latest dance move that is popular on YouTube.
+Your kid might want to do karate like Bruce Lee, kick a football like Ronaldo, learn the latest dance move popular on YouTube.

-As a parent, we play a significant rule in the development of our child.
+As a parent, we play a significant role in the development of our children.
 It is we who are responsible for their physical fitness.
 So, let us start avoiding giving them the remote so that they can watch T.V. and we can have our moment of peace.
-Instead, let try to keep them busy doing some kind of fun-filled physical activity.
+Instead, let’s try to keep them busy doing some fun-filled physical activity.